eclipse-pde/eclipse.pde/docs/User_Guide.md

 *   **API Leak Analysis** : Identify API types and methods that leak non-API types.
 *   **Quick Fixes** : Quick fixes are provided to adjust plug-in versions and @since tags appropriately.

-To get started, see the tasks:

-TODO

 **PDE Build**

 PDE Build facilitates the automation of plug-in build processes.
 PDE Build produces Ant scripts based on development-time information provided by, for example, the plugin.xml and build.properties files.
 The generated Ant scripts, can fetch the relevant projects from a CVS repository, build jars, Javadoc, source zips, put everything together in a format ready to ship, and send it out to a remote location (e.g., a local network or a downloads server).

-To get started, see the following:

-TODO
+PDE build is not actively enhanced anymore as the platform moved to a Maven Tycho build.

 Concepts
 ========